BlackGGJ/icosahedral_rendering_program/README.md

-# Local toolkit for the modeling and analysis of Flaviviruses envelops
+# FlaCap
-This is the part of my master thesis.
+A Python-native toolkit for the geometric analysis and reconstruction of Flaviviridae capsids.
+Implements affine transformation logic to generate high-fidelity biological assemblies, validated using Dengue Virus Serotype 3 (DENV3) envelope protein data ($T=3$ symmetry).